benderlidze/bbw/_wallets/keepkey.md

 permalink: "/wallets/keepkey/"
 seotitle: "KeepKey Review: 5 Things to Know Before Buying"
 title: "KeepKey"
 desc: Secure, or not?
-What you NEED to know about the Ledger Nano S before you buy it.
+What you NEED to know about the KeepKey hardware wallet before you buy it.
 wallet: keepkey
 cat: hardware
 thumb: keepkey.png